EENCloud/api-docs/source/includes/_api_asset.md

 <br> Get the first image before the specified timestamp

 `GET https://login.eagleeyenetworks.com/asset/next/image.jpeg`
 <br> Get the first image after the specified timestamp.
-Used with `'timetamp=now'` will wait until the new image comes into existence and return it
+Used with `'timestamp=now'` will wait until the new image comes into existence and return it

 `GET https://login.eagleeyenetworks.com/asset/after/image.jpeg`
 <br> Get the first image after the specified timestamp.
-Used with `'timetamp=now'` will return 404 - Image not found
+Used with `'timestamp=now'` will return 404 - Image not found

 Parameter         | Data Type    | Description   | Is Required
 ---------         | ---------    | -----------   | -----------